svenvg93/GitBook/docker/databases/prometheus.md

 ```

-Create the Prometheus configuration file, `prometheus.yml`, to define how Prometheus should scrape and store metrics.
-This step is crucial for ensuring that Prometheus collects the right data and operates according.
+## Create Prometheus Configuration File

+Create a file named prometheus.yml in the prometheus directory.
+This file will define how Prometheus scrapes and stores metrics:

+{% code title="prometheus.yml" %}
 ```yaml
 global:
   scrape_interval:     15s